Connecting cooperative transport by ants with the physics of self-propelled particles: Estimation of model parameters

-The distributions of the measured velocity components in angle and magnitude are shown in Fig.~\refsub{fig:vel}{a,b} as a function of the size of the carried load.
-The associated distributions are well described by the steady-state solutions of the Langevin equations~(\ref{eq:langevin_v},\ref{eq:langevin_t}) for direction $\theta$ and speed $v$,
+The distributions of the measured velocity components in angle and magnitude are shown in Fig.~\refsub{fig:3}{a} and~\refsub{fig:3}{b}.
+They are well described by the steady-state solutions of Eqs.~(\ref{eq:langevin_v}-\ref{eq:langevin_t}) for $\theta$ and $v$,

-where $C_\theta=2\pi I_0(\alpha_b)$, $C_v=\sqrt{2\pi}\alpha_rv_c$ are normalization constants, and $I_0$ is the modified Bessel function of the first kind.
-The bias strength, $\alpha_b$, was determined by fitting $P_\theta$ to the angular distributions (Fig. ~\refsub{fig:vel}{a}), $\alpha_r$ and $v_c$ were determined by fitting $P_v$ to the speed distribution (Fig. ~\refsub{fig:vel}{b}).
-After normalization with the fitted $v_c$, the steady state properties only depend on $\alpha_r$, $\alpha_b$.
-The best fit values for these latter two parameters are shown in Fig.~\refsub{fig:Model}{e, f} and are a measure for the strength of the returning force towards $v_c$ and $\theta_0$, respectively.
-We find that both $1/\alpha_r^2$ and $\alpha_b$ increase with increasing load size.
-This is consistent with the overall shape of the trajectories which adhere more narrowly to the target values $(v_c,\theta_0)$ with increasing number of ants.
+where $C_\theta=2\pi I_0(\alpha_{\theta})$, $C_v=\sqrt{2\pi}\alpha_vv_c$ are normalization constants, and $I_0$ is the modified Bessel function of the first kind.
+The bias strength $\alpha_{\theta}$ was determined by fitting $P_\theta$ to the angular distributions (Fig.~\refsub{fig:3}{a}), $\alpha_v$ and $v_c$ were determined by fitting $P_v$ to the velocity magnitude distributions (Fig.~\refsub{fig:3}{b}).
+After normalizing velocity $\vec{v}$ by $v_c$, its steady state properties only depend on $\alpha_v$ and $\alpha_{\theta}$.
+The best-fit values for these latter two parameters are shown in Fig.~\refsub{fig:3}{c, d} and are a measure for the strength of the returning force towards $v_c$ and $\theta_0$.
+We find that both $1/\alpha_v^2$ and $\alpha_{\theta}$ increase with increasing ring radius, which is consistent with the trajectories' stronger adherence to the target values $(v_c,\theta_0)$ with increasing load radius.
+The slight increase in $P_\theta$ at $v\approx 0$ for $r=\SI{0.15}{cm}$ in our experimental data presented in Fig.~\refsub{fig:3}{b} arises from temporary dropping of the load, which the fitted distribution does not capture.